rsxdalv/extension_audiocraft_plus/README.md

 https://github.com/GrandaddyShmax/audiocraft_plus

 ## This repository functions as an extension to tts-generation-webui on the 'main' branch.
 The 'legacy' branch is the installable package.

+## Changelog

+* Delay loading the audiocraft module until it is necessary.